appsquickly/typhoon/README.md

 _(It helps if you roll your 'R', (as-in 'Rrrrrreeeeams!?!??') for the above sentence.
 And say it in a tone of voice like the mean guy in Oliver Twist, when Oliver asks for some more . . . .
-Perhaps also, look down your nose, as though through small, bookish spectacles perched low upon it._
+Perhaps also, look down your nose, as though through small, bookish spectacles perched low upon it)._

 ![Mooooooore?](http://www.appsquick.ly/oliver-twist.jpg)